anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 Assuming that the unmarked lexicon belongs to the general lexicon, as we shall see, is a controversial matter.
 In fact, not every lexical unit that can be considered a term is marked.
 It is unclear if this is due to forgetfulness or if the lexicographer decided to apply different criteria.
 In most cases, we can only limit ourselves to making assumptions, given the lack of introductory and explanatory texts in the dictionary on the methodology and criteria that have been followed.
 On the other hand, by comparing different lexicographic resources, we identify imbalanced criteria for selecting domains.
 The coexistence of generic domains with smaller spectrum domains is one of the problems.-->

 ### Examples
-In what follows we will take our examples from the Dicionário da Academia de Ciências. **ANA CAN YOU ADD THE REFERENCES FOR THE ACADEMY DICTIONARY AND MORAIS BELOW?**
+In what follows we will take our examples from the _Dicionário da Língua Portuguesa_ or DLP-ACL (ACL, 2023).
 ### Requirements
 In the rest of the document we will assume a basic familiarity with the [OntoLex-Lemon vocabulary](https://www.w3.org/2016/05/ontolex/), the extension dealing with lexicographic resources the [OntoLex-Lemon Lexicography Module (Lexicog)](https://www.w3.org/2019/09/lexicog/), and the [Lexinfo vocabulary](https://lexinfo.net/) which allows for the addition of more specific linguistic information to RDF vocabularies (such as for instance part of speech information with respect to individual words).
 In addition, will also assume some familiarity with the [SKOS vocabulary](https://www.w3.org/TR/swbp-skos-core-spec/).